-ELA Student Achievement

-Principally directed to: Foster, EL, low-income families

-Identified needs: Additional interventions and support in the area of ELA have been identified as a need by analyzing the subgroup results on the CA School Dashboard.
-Some unduplicated pupil groups scored below the overall student color performance level, while others scored at the same level but still show a point disparity as compared to the overall school population.
+This disparity (EL red and SED orange) in these two vulnerable populations has led to further designated supports, such as targeted professional ELA Student Achievement development, a teacher coaching program, refined Principally directed to: Foster, EL, low-income data reports, and wraparound services.
+This year the families charter has moved the SWD group to orange tier and the SED group to yellow, closing the achievement Identified needs: Additional interventions and gap. support in the area of ELA have been identified as a need by analyzing the subgroup results on the CA This action is principally directed toward our most vulnerable populations.
+The BHAG group and the School Dashboard.
+Some unduplicated pupil groups 1.1 scored below the overall student color performance team of ELA experts are working to get ELA first, best 1e ELA Student Achievement level, while others scored at the same level but still instruction in every class with fidelity while also show a point disparity as compared to the overall monitoring supports and refining as needed. school population.
 Specifically, the SWD subgroup was red and the SED group was orange.
-Furthermore, comments made in the narrative response portion of the LCAP survey, by students, parents/guardians, and staff indicate that our UP groups are in need of additional academic support.
+Furthermore, The school offers support and interventions through comments made in the narrative response portion of a variety of methods.
+Due to the school's unique the LCAP survey, by students, parents/guardians, and needs and geographical makeup, the interventions staff indicate that our UP groups are in need of are offered both online and in person.
+These plans additional academic support. and interventions are noted throughout this document and are in place to support the foster, EL, and low-income students first, but all students will receive the added benefit.